Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 Plasma Cutter Standoff

-A plasma cutter standoff also called a plasma cutter drag shield, is a small piece of metal that you can put over a ceramic heat shield of a torch to create distance between the cutting tip and the metal of about 1/8 of inches.
+A plasma cutter standoff, also called a plasma cutter drag shield, is a small piece of metal that you can put over a ceramic heat shield of a torch to create distance between the cutting tip and the metal of about 1/8 of an inch.

 A great little tool to elevate the cost of the pilot arc plasma cutter torch by prolonging the life of consumables.

 Also, it allows you to stand the torch while following a pattern.
-Finally, since the tip of the torch is not making contact with the surface, the backsplash is also avoided.
+Finally, since the torch tip does not contact the surface, backsplash is also avoided.

-The main reason why a standoff is used is that it makes it a lot easier to glide the torch above a sheet of metal without having to touch the metal with the torch.
+The main reason a standoff is used is that it makes it much easier to glide the torch over a sheet of metal without touching it.

 The best part comes with using a pilot arc torch when cutting rusty or painted metals as you don’t have to clean the surface you are working on.